szczyglis-dev/py-gpt/README.md

 ### Agent workflows

 - **Chat** - the default mode.
-A primary agent talks directly with the user, uses available tools, and can delegate selected tasks to background workers when useful.
-This is the best general-purpose option when you want a normal agent conversation with multi-agent assistance available on demand.
+The primary agent responds directly and can delegate tasks to workers when useful.
-- **Orchestrator** - a dedicated orchestrator manages specialist workers in the background.
-It can create workers, assign or update their roles, run or reuse them, inspect their state, wait for results, stop them, and combine their work into the final response.
-Independent workers can run concurrently.
-This mode is useful for structured, multi-stage tasks where explicit coordination and verification are important.
-The Orchestrator runtime supports up to `16` workers by default.
-You can change this limit in `Settings -> Agents and experts -> Chat with Agents -> Max workers (Chat / Orchestrator)`; set it to `0` for no worker limit.
-- **Swarm** - the orchestrator launches a swarm containing the number of workers requested by the user.
-If the number of agents is not specified in the request, the orchestrator asks how many should be launched before starting the swarm.
-Workers are numbered and prefixed in status output, the orchestrator reports the swarm size when it starts, and it periodically provides an aggregated status showing how many agents are running and what they are doing. **Swarm does not impose a worker-count limit.**

-> **Warning:** Use **Swarm** with care.
-This mode has no built-in limit on the number of agents that can be created.
-Requesting a large swarm can cause unexpectedly high API usage, token consumption, resource usage, many concurrent tool operations, and other unexpected effects.
-Start with a reasonable number of agents and supervise workflows that can modify files, execute code or system commands, or perform external actions.

-### Step-by-step execution

-The **Step by step** switch below the Chat with Agents workflow selector enables a stricter execution discipline for the main agent.
-When enabled, the agent prepares a concise high-level plan before substantive work, reports short factual progress updates during longer tasks, verifies completed work before continuing, and revises the plan when new findings, failures, or worker results require it.

-Progress updates are user-facing summaries, not hidden chain-of-thought.
-The agent is explicitly instructed not to expose private reasoning and not to label progress with numbered headings such as `Step 1` / `Step 2`.
-Important worker output should still be verified when the conclusion matters.
-The setting is snapshotted at the start of a run, so changing it does not rewrite a workflow that is already running.
+- **Orchestrator** - coordinates specialist workers for structured, multi-step tasks.
+The default limit is `16` workers; set **Max workers (Chat / Orchestrator)** to `0` for no limit.
+- **Swarm** - launches the number of workers requested by the user and reports aggregate progress.
+Swarm has no built-in worker-count limit.

+> **Warning:** Large swarms can generate high API/token usage and many concurrent tool operations.
+Use a reasonable worker count, especially when tools can modify files or execute commands.

 ### Agent Workflows

-Open `Config -> Agent Workflows...` to manage Chat with Agents workflows.
-You can also open the same editor with the settings icon to the right of the `Step by step` switch in the toolbox.
-The built-in **Chat**, **Orchestrator**, and **Swarm** profiles are always listed first and cannot be deleted.
-Their runtime strategies remain fixed, but their complete main system-prompt override can be edited.
-When a built-in override is empty, the text area shows the current built-in default prompt as its placeholder.
-Existing built-in prompt overrides keep using the same configuration keys as earlier releases, so existing profiles remain compatible.
+Open `Config -> Agent Workflows...` or use the settings icon in the Chat with Agents toolbox.
+The built-in **Chat**, **Orchestrator**, and **Swarm** profiles cannot be deleted; their prompts can be customized while their runtime type remains fixed.

-Use **New** to add your own agent profile.
-Custom agents are stored in `config.json` under `agent.v2.custom_agents`; each entry has a UUID, name, complete system prompt, and a `runtime` value.
-In the editor, **Runtime** can be set to **Primary agent**, **Orchestrator**, or **Swarm**.
-The selected runtime determines the actual execution strategy and tool surface: Primary agent uses normal tools plus `delegate_task`, Orchestrator exposes explicit worker-management tools such as `agent_create`, `agent_run`, `agent_wait`, and `workflow_finish`, and Swarm extends that surface with `swarm_start`, `swarm_status`, `swarm_send`, `swarm_receive`, and `swarm_peers`.
-Runtime radios are disabled for the three built-in profiles because their runtime is fixed.

-Custom agents do not receive an implicit built-in main role prompt when their system-prompt field is empty. **From defaults** loads the complete built-in default prompt that matches the custom profile's currently selected runtime.
-Older custom profiles without a `runtime` field continue to use **Orchestrator**, preserving the behavior of previous releases.
-Runtime changes are kept in the editor draft and saved together with the other profile fields when **Save** is used.
-The editor includes a Help reference for agent workflow tools and runtime context/placeholder blocks such as `%workdir%`, `<runtime_capabilities>`, `<runtime_environment>`, `<additional_system_prompt>`, `<additional_project_rules>`, `<additional_context>`, `<rag_access>`, `<workflow_language>`, and `<worker_identity>`.
-Saving the editor refreshes the toolbox selector immediately; custom profiles are listed after the three built-ins.
+Use **New** to create a custom profile and choose **Primary agent**, **Orchestrator**, or **Swarm** as its runtime.
+Custom profiles use only the prompt you provide. **From defaults** loads the built-in prompt for the selected runtime as a starting point.
+Older custom profiles without a runtime setting continue to use **Orchestrator**.

 ### Agent Workflow monitor

-The built-in **Agent Workflow** tool provides a real-time tree/timeline of the active Chat with Agents run.
-It shows the primary agent/orchestrator, workers, status changes and tool calls, with expandable tool input/output and per-agent **Details**.
-Open it from `Tools -> Agent Workflow` or keep it pinned in the second output column.
-When the first actual Chat with Agents run starts after sending input in a profile, PyGPT reveals the tab and split-screen once.
-Merely switching to Chat with Agents does not change the layout; after the first-run introduction, subsequent runs and mode changes leave it untouched.
-A new top-level run clears the monitor automatically.
+The built-in **Agent Workflow** tool shows the active Chat with Agents run as a tree/timeline with agents, status changes and tool calls.
+Open it from `Tools -> Agent Workflow` or pin it in an output tab.
+A new top-level run clears the previous view automatically.

 ### Project rules with AGENTS.md